Sadtu enters the fray, backs Lesufi on race investigation

 “We support MEC Panyaza Lesufi’s call for the investigation of racism by the SAPS and the SAHRC.
 Racism is a gross violation of the constitution; it is a human rights issue.
 Those who are found responsible for promoting or deliberately ignoring this behaviour must be held accountable.”

-The teachers’ union also called on the provincial education department to conduct diversity management programmes at the school and put in place measures to transform the racial composition of staff at the institution.
+The teachers’ union also called on the provincial education department to conduct diversity management programmes at the school and put in place measures to transform the racial composition staff at the institution.

 It said while these processes were unfolding, all stakeholders must work hard to restore calm and to recover teaching and learning time lost during the protest on Monday.